 Hybrid bikes give riders the best of both worlds: they’re efficient and comfortable on the road, but they’re capable enough for some light off-road riding, too.
-They’re perfect for commuters, fitness enthusiasts, and anyone who’s looking for a general-purpose bike that can do anything.
+Hybrid Bicycles work for commuters, fitness enthusiasts, and anyone who’s looking for a general-purpose bike that can do anything.

 Here are our favorite hybrids for commuting.